GIC Logo

 Path:

 2-year programs.
 Great development path to 4-year schools.
-Second chances.
+Earn an associate degree, then transfer.

 Pro Tip: Don't sleep on D2, D3, and NAIA programs.
 Many offer excellent education, playing opportunities, and financial aid.
 The best fit isn't always the highest level.